sld/deeplearning-papernotes/notes/speech-and-text-book.md

 responses and machine-generated responses.
 The more successful a response generation system is at fooling this evaluator, the better the system.

+The second is user **intent determination**: what general task or goal is the user trying to accomplish?
+For example the task could be to Find a Movie, or Show a Flight, or Remove a Calendar Appointment.

 - frame-based skill (semantic parsing, slot filling), iob-разметка, example: voiceXML lib.
 - Iteratively test the design on users